leonardobilia/Countdown/README.md

 ![](Screenshots/logo.png)
 <br />

-Set your countdown timer with optional alarm sounds and start, pause, and reset as you wish.
-The app is written in SwiftUI 2 and it is perfect for everyday activities such as cooking meals, taking quizzes, giving speeches, playing sports, or practicing music.
+The Countdown timer app allows you to start, pause, reset and set up optional alarm sounds as you wish.
+The app is written in SwiftUI 2 and it is perfect for everyday activities such as cooking meals, taking quizzes, giving speeches and playing sports.

 ![](Screenshots/screen-1.png)
 ![](Screenshots/screen-2.png)